NCCE/teachcomputing.org/README.md

 ### Dependencies:

 - [Homebrew](https://brew.sh/)
 - Docker (incl.
-Docker Compose, which already part of Docker for Mac and Docker Toolbox)
+Docker Compose, which already part of Docker for Mac and Docker Toolbox) > v4.0 (with support for `docker compose`)
 - Node & NPM

 ### Setup